France VAT guide

 EU-established businesses

-Businesses established in France or elsewhere in the EU must register for VAT when both:
+Businesses established in France or elsewhere in the EU must register for VAT when they carry out taxable transactions requiring registration (e.g. holding stock in France, making local supplies or exceeding distance selling thresholds without using OSS).

 Distance sales